 is the service desk where books are checked out and returned.
 Also provides reserves, videos/DVDs, holds and recalls.
 Pick up Interlibrary Services materials here, too.
 Found at the front desk in Mortensen and at the entrance desk in Allen.

-Storage area located in Mortensen for less used materials.
+Storage area located in Harrison Libraries for less used materials.
 Items in Compact can be retrieved by Circulation staff.

 The most recent issues of periodicals.
 Usually, but not always, the current year.
 In Mortensen, shelved on the lower level in alphabetical order by title.
 In Allen, they are located by the public computers.